Learn which herbs pair best with different soups and discover the unique flavors they add.

 Fresh Basil adds a sweet, slightly spicy flavor that is often used in tomato-based soups or an Italian vegetable soup such as minestrone.

-How to use Fresh Herbs for Soup
+How to Garnish with Fresh Herbs

 Contains affiliate links.